-The conventional feedback and approvals process is not purpose-built for proofing.
+The conventional feedback and approvals for an online proofing process is not purpose-built for proofing.

 Here’s where an online proofing software will save you time, and with it, money.